sensor-dream/RVP2-YVC/README.md

 # RVP2-YVC

-Remove video player for the trailer from the yandex video collection
+Remove video player for the trailer or remove film poster from the yandex video collection when search film.